-The U.S. hospital & nursing home probiotics market size was valued at USD 92.4 million in 2016 and is projected to expand at an estimated CAGR of 9.3% from 2017 to 2025.
-The shift in consumer preference toward a healthier lifestyle and consequent rise in demand for preventive healthcare are anticipated to drive the U.S. market.
+The U.S. hospital and nursing home probiotics market size was valued at USD 188.3 million in 2024 and is projected to grow at a CAGR of 8.7% from 2025 to 2030.
+The rapid shift in consumer preference toward a healthier lifestyle and a consequent rise in demand for preventive healthcare are anticipated to drive substantial expansion of this market in the country.
+Moreover, the popularity of advanced supplements offering high nutritional value has increased among American citizens, aided by the growing awareness regarding nutritional products.
+Probiotics and supplements are widely utilized to improve gut health, immunity, and overall wellness, driving competition in the U.S. hospital and nursing home probiotics industry.

 Details |